 If you’re planning a big reunion for extended family that you may not know very well, put together a committee of reliable relatives to help you organize the event.
 Splitting up the duties not only lightens your own load, but also helps you plan a party that will appeal to your entire family and take their needs into consideration.

 Assign specific tasks to each committee member, such as finding a venue, buying food and drinks, planning activities, buying decorations, acting as treasurer and tracking down lost relatives.
 Regular check-ins with the committee prevents last-minute frenzies for easily overlooked but important party needs like ice and Great Aunt Susie.

 - Name Game.
-Ask each guest to tell how they got their name.
-This works especially well at a family reunion where guests can add on to the story.
+Ask each guest to explain how they got their name.
+This works especially well at a family reunion where guests can add more to the story.

 - Family Trivia.
 Before the party, ask guests to tell you a little-known fact about themselves.
 At the party, have someone read out the facts and have guests guess who the mystery person is.

 - Interview Game.
 Pair up each guest with the person they know the least.
-Give each person a list of personal questions, such as favorite vacation spot, worst job and most embarrassing nickname.
-Have each person interview the other for five minutes, then talk about their partner to the group.
+Give each person a list of personal questions — such as favorite vacation spot, worst job or most embarrassing moment — then have each person interview the other for five minutes.
+Present what you’ve learned about your partner to the group.

 Personalize your family reunion feast by asking guests to bring favorite family dishes.
 Alternatively, if you plan to cook yourself, ask guests to send you their recipes.
 Then, you can make mashed potatoes the way Grandma used to and compile the recipes into a family recipe book to give your guests as a keepsake.

 Keep things easy on yourself by having a big buffet where guests can graze, rather than a sit-down meal.
 The buffet can be a collection of sandwiches and snacks on a simple table or a more lavish feast set out on tables topped with candlesticks and floral centerpieces.